-\n As we have just mentioned, as well as seen above in \ref{groupversoflax} and later in \ref{fulltodasolnfactorsconj}, matrix factorisation plays a fundamental central role in the dynamical systems we are considering.
-Specifically, we consider the lower-upper factorisations.
-There is a deeper factorisation structure dating back to the work of Loewner and Whitney (Section \ref{sec:lw}) applied to \textit{totally positive} Hessenberg matrices (\ref{resphase}).
+\n As we have just mentioned, as well as seen above in Section \ref{groupversoflax} and later in Section \ref{fulltodasolnfactorsconj}, matrix factorization plays a fundamental central role in the dynamical systems we are considering.
+Specifically, we consider the lower-upper factorizations.
+There is a deeper factorization structure dating back to the work of Loewner and Whitney (Section \ref{sec:lw}) applied to \textit{totally positive} Hessenberg matrices (\ref{resphase}).
 This is rooted in the study of weighted path matrices for planar networks \cite{bib:fz}, which have a relation to recent developments in first and last passage percolation \cite{bib:ganguly}.
 Such structures also appear in a related context in \cite{bib:er}.
-This deeper factorisation produces a unique coordinatisation of the Toda phase spaces in terms of so-called \textit{Lusztig} coordinates (Section \ref{sec:lusztigfactors}).
+This deeper factorization produces a unique coordinatization of the Toda phase spaces in terms of so-called \textit{Lusztig} coordinates (Section \ref{sec:lusztigfactors}).
 These coordinates and their associated factorizations, which may be generally referred to as {\it Lusztig factorizations}, are a recurring theme throughout this paper. \\

 \n We discuss Lusztig factorization at the three spatio-temporal scales described in Figure \ref{casttable}.
 First, in the discrete time, discrete space scale, Theorem \ref{remark:substepsdtoda} provides a decomposition of the full discrete Toda map (dFToda) as a sequence of coupled dToda maps.
-We further establish through Theorem \ref{thm:wp} and Corollary \ref{cor:wp} the well-posedness of the dFToda map under certain positivity conditions, and explicitly describes the evolution on the Lusztig coordinates in terms of $\tau$-functions.\\
+We further establish through Theorem \ref{thm:wp} and Corollary \ref{cor:wp} the well-posedness of the dFToda map under certain positivity conditions, and explicitly describe the evolution on the Lusztig coordinates in terms of $\tau$-functions.

 \n As we move on to the ultradiscrete setting, we introduce a full extension of udToda (or BBS) in Definition \ref{definitionofudftodaevol}, in a way that most naturally mirrors the full extensions of classic Toda to full Kostant-Toda, and dToda to dFToda.
 In some sense, this should be considered the minimal extension that serves this purpose.
 As an additional benefit of this particular system, we establish a method of fully capturing the Robinson-Schensted-Knuth (RSK) correspondence (a fundamental algorithmic bijection with applications in combinatorics and representation theory \cite{bib:aigner}) in the udFToda dynamics, right down to determining both the insertion and recording tableaux.
 However, we defer full details of this to an upcoming paper, opting to demonstrate the main ideas through an example which alludes to the general picture.
 This can be found in Remark \ref{rem:rskasfulludtoda}.\\[3pt]